cyrax3589/ProfileMatch/README.md

 Copyright (c) 2024 ProfileMatch Contributors

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction...
+Permission is hereby granted, free of charge, to any person obtaining a copy of this project and associated documentation files, to deal in the project without restriction...
 ```

 ---